 Who is the best at quarterback sneaks?

 Tom Brady stands out as the most effective quarterback sneaking in the NFL.
-Since 2001, Brady leads the NFL with nearly 140 cumulative expected points added from QB sneaks.
+Since 2001, Brady has led the NFL with nearly 140 cumulative expected points added from QB sneaks.
 Drew Brees is in second with just over 75.
 Brady has had about 160 sneak attempts, more than 85 more than Brees.

 Are QB sneaks dangerous?